 Combine with Integrated Pest Management (IPM) Practices:

-• Integrate diatomaceous earth application with other IPM practices for comprehensive termite control.
+Integrate diatomaceous earth application with other IPM practices for comprehensive termite control.
 This may include sealing cracks and gaps, reducing moisture sources, removing wood debris from around the property, and maintaining a clean environment.
+You want to make the environment termite proof.

 Safety Precautions and Storage: